taiki-e/install-action/README.md

 If `$HOME/.cargo/bin` is not available, Rust-related binaries will be installed to `/usr/local/bin`.<br>
 If `/usr/local/bin` is not available, binaries will be installed to `$HOME/.install-action/bin`.<br>

-If a tool not included in the list above is specified, this action uses [cargo-binstall] as a fallback.
+**If a tool not included in the list above is specified, this action uses [cargo-binstall] as a fallback.**

+### Add support for new tool

+See the [development guide](DEVELOPMENT.md) for how to add support for new tool.

 ## Security